⚠ Notice – The latest updates on the evolving COVID-19 policies and resources for the campus community.

 Academic achievement

-For freshman applicants:
+For first-year applicants:

 • Academic accomplishments, beyond those shown in your transcript